 Every paragraph in your essay should have a clear point to it.
 Write a clear topic sentence for every paragraph you plan to include, and think about how you’re going to describe your ideas.
 Will you compare and contrast ideas, list sources, or present a solution to the problem?

 Once you know how your paragraphs are going to read, you need to know how to link them together.
 You want them to all work together in order to back up your main argument.
 Look for a theme in your plans so far, as you can use that in your links.
 Use linking words such as ‘Similarly’, ‘Consequently’, and ‘Outcomes included’ to show you’re about to move onto a new idea.

 - Use your word count as a guide

 Your word count will be a good indication of how much detail you’re expected to go into.
 500 words will be an overview of a topic, 1000 words will want at least one idea fully explored, and 2000 words will need much more dissection of the topic at hand.
 If you need a hand keeping to your word count, use a tool to keep you on task.

 - Keep on top of your grammar

 When planning your assignment, you’ll need to make sure that you can get your grammar spot on.
 Good grammar is the basis of good writing, so it needs to be perfect.

 - Make sure you’re citing correctly

 In the planning stages, you’ll be bringing all of your research together, so you can start to formulate an argument.
 Before you do so, make sure you have all of the right citations for your work.
 If you fail to include them, you could lose marks or even be accused of plagiarism.
-Make sure that you have the right citations by using a tool such as Cite It In, and you should be fine.
+Make sure that you have the right citations by using a tool.

 - Get the formatting right